 The AECOM document was compiled and completed in the full knowledge that the then emerging Local Plan proposed H66 as a housing site allocation.
-The suspicion is that this application is being rushed before further advances in the emerging Neighbourhood Plan, which has been delayed largely for reasons beyond ECNF's control.
+The suspicion is that this application was being rushed before further advances in the emerging Neighbourhood Plan, which has been delayed largely for reasons beyond ECNF's control.
 The applicant accepts that the AECOM Design Code has been largely ignored, and it seems that the consultation responses have been similarly ignored.
+The closing sentence in that extract no longer applies as the Neighbourhood Plan and Design Code were subject to a Regulation 14 consultation in March and April 2023.

-4.2.3 ECNF consider that the Design Code prepared by AECOM should be the basis for the design and layout of H66 and are therefore submitting it alongside these representations in a separate document.
-It has previously been submitted to RBC's Forward Planning Team, who have indicated that it is broadly acceptable.
+4.2.3 ECNF consider that the Design Code prepared by AECOM should be the basis for the design and layout of H66 and therefore submitted it alongside their representations in January 2023.
+It has previously been submitted to RBC's Forward Planning Team, who indicated that it was broadly acceptable.
 On any objective view, the AECOM Design Code is preferable to the applicant's.

-4.3 Paragraph 6.17 states:
+4.3 Paragraph 6.17 of the Planning Statement asserts:

 Pre-application discussions with Officers confirmed that the Council will be looking to consult on the Masterplan & Design Code separately to this planning application, to ensure a thorough consultation process.
-We have no issues with a separate consultation process, albeit highlight that a 2-week online consultation exercise has already been undertaken on the emerging Design Code submitted in support of this planning application, therefore any consultation with Members should be aware of the previous consultation exercise.
+We have no issues with a separate consultation process, albeit highlight that a 2-week online consultation exercise has already been undertaken on the emerging Design Code submitted in support of this planning application, therefore any consultation with Members should be aware (sic) of the previous consultation exercise.

 When the applicant was informed in pre-application discussions that RBC would be looking to consult on the applicant's MDC separately from the planning application, its logical course would have been to defer the planning application until RBC had pronounced on the MDC.
 Of course the only reasonable decision that RBC could make would be to reject the MDC because of its content and because it was not agreed by all the landowners.
-We repeat (see paragraphs 3.4.1 and 3.4.2 above) that the applicant's earlier consultation exercise was limited to the land promoted by the applicant and Anwyl.
+We repeat (see paragraphs 3.2.1 and 3.2.2 above) that the applicant's earlier consultation exercise was limited to the land promoted by the applicant and Anwyl.